Bachelor of Science (Extended)

 - If you study life sciences, you can go on to the Doctor of Medicine, Doctor of Dental Surgery, Doctor of Veterinary Medicine, Doctor of Physiotherapy or Master of Biotechnology.

-- If you pursue mathematics or computing sciences, you can go on to the Master of Data Science, Master of Information Technology, or Master of Computational Biology.
+- If you pursue mathematics or computing sciences, you can go on to the Master of Data Science or Master of Information Technology.

 - You can also take your science background to pursue qualifications in law (Juris Doctor), education (Master of Teaching), or social and political science (Master of Development Studies, Master of Social Policy, or Master of Public Policy and Management).